HynDuf/PiMA-2021-GMM-code/README.md

 A Jupyter notebook for GMM in PiMA 2021

 * Implementation of GMM
-* Test on some datasets, visualize GMM after each EM steps
+* Test on some datasets, visualize GMM after each EM step
 * Implementation of GMM semi-supervised